5 Injuries That Aren’t Always Obvious After Car Accidents

 Signs of spine injuries include:

-Traumatic brain injuries (TBI) occur when the brain is damaged due to a blow or jolt to the head, resulting in various symptoms and impairments.
-TBIs can range from mild concussions to severe brain damage and can have long-lasting effects on the individual’s quality of life and reduce life expectancy by up to nine years.
+Traumatic brain injuries (TBIs) occur when the brain is damaged due to a blow or jolt to the head, resulting in various symptoms and impairments.
+TBIs can range from mild concussions to severe brain damage and can have long-lasting effects on the individual’s quality of life, including reducing life expectancy by an average of nine years.

-TBI can occur in several ways during a car accident.
+TBIs can occur in several ways during a car accident.
 For example, an object in or outside the car can strike the head, such as the dashboard, steering wheel, or windshield.
-The brain can also be jolted inside the skull due to the force of the impact, causing brain tissue damage.
+The brain can also be jolted against the inside of the skull due to the force of the impact, causing brain tissue damage.

 Signs of TBI include: